WellthCare

 What If the Answer Is “No” or “Not Covered”?

-• File an internal appeal - All employer-sponsored plans must have a formal appeals process.
-You can ask the plan to reconsider if you have new medical evidence or if you believe the policy was applied incorrectly.
+• File an internal appeal – All employer-sponsored plans must have a formal appeals process.
+You can ask the plan to reconsider if you have new medical evidence or believe the policy was applied incorrectly.

 • External review – If the internal appeal fails, you can request a review by an independent third party.
 Under federal law, denials based on medical necessity are eligible for external review.

-• Check for a WellthCare benefit - If your employer offers WellthCare, your Plan of Care may list alternative treatments (e.g., physical therapy instead of surgery) that are covered at $0.
-Using these lower-cost options first builds your Store and Pension rewards automatically.
+• Check for a WellthCare benefit – If your employer offers WellthCare, your Plan of Care may list alternative treatments (e.g., physical therapy instead of surgery) that are covered at $0.
+Using these options first builds your Store and Pension rewards automatically.

 • Ask about a cash-pay discount – Many providers offer lower rates for cash-pay patients, especially if you use WellthCare’s bill reduction services.